 - Become a Member

 The contest is designed to promote interest in the history of physics among those not, or not yet, professionally engaged in the subject.
 Entries can address the work of individual physicists, teams of physicists, physics discoveries, or other appropriate topics.
-Entries can range from about 1500-2000 words, and while scholarly should be accessible to a general scientific audience.
+Entries should not exceed 2,500 words, including notes and references.
+Entries should be both scholarly and generally accessible to scientists and historians.

-The contest is open to anyone without a Ph.D. in either physics or history; entries with multiple authors will not be accepted.
-The winning essay will be published as a Back Page in APS News, and its author will receive a cash award of $1000.
+The contest is intended for undergraduate and graduate students, but is open to anyone without a PhD in either physics or history.
+Entries with multiple authors will not be accepted.
+Entries will be judged on originality, clarity, and potential to contribute to the field.
+Previously published work, or excerpts thereof, will not be accepted.
+The winning essay will be published as a Back Page in APS News and its author will receive a cash award of $1,000, plus support for travel to an APS annual meeting to deliver a talk based on the essay.
 The judges may also designate one or more runners-up, with a cash award of $500 each.

 Winning Essay: "Doublet Dudes: Shaping the Future of Fusion"